 Further, there is no permanence that is the patient experience, even for an individual patient.
 Therefore, those of us working within the space that has become the patient experience will continue to evolve.

 While the “care team” includes everyone involved with each patient, the Ecosystem goes further in that each interaction is informed by the one before it; the environment in which these interactions occur, informs the experience.

 This, the Experience Ecosystem focuses on the interdependence of each member, each person, and each patient.
-The clinical factors and non-clinical factors unify within the patient experience: housekeeping, dietary, admitting, security, volunteers, aids, assistants, the lab, facilities management, nurses, physicians, lab techs, and others all unite around the patient.
+The clinical factors and non-clinical factors unify within the patient experience: housekeeping, dietary, admitting, security, volunteers, aides, assistants, the lab, facilities management, nurses, physicians, lab techs, and others all unite around the patient.

 An Ecosystem, especially one that is lived moment to moment, protects itself and functions as a whole.
-Still, we may not fully realize that for the patients, the experience, the hospital, the healthcare system, and the people caring for them are a one unified team of care.
+Still, we may not fully realize that for the patients, the experience, the hospital, the healthcare system, and the people caring for them are one unified team of care.

 The Patient Environment is a human and organizational system that influences behaviors, outcomes, and attitudes.
-The PX Environment is built and designed to serve an individual whose capactiy to adapt is already compromised by their acuity.
+The PX Environment is built and designed to serve an individual whose capacity to adapt is already compromised by their acuity.